iCliniq Logo

 • Knee reconstruction surgeries are typically performed either under general or spinal anesthesia.

-• First, an incision is made on the affected joint's surface skin.
+• First, an incision is made on the skin of the affected joint's surface.
 The damaged portion of the bone or cartilage is then removed, and suitable grooves are created to house the implants necessary.

 • Following this, the implants are stabilized using either screw plates or cement.
 A plastic liner insert is placed between the two articulating bone surfaces to act as the cartilage.
 In the case of ligament reconstruction surgeries, the hamstring tendon is used as a graft, coupled with drilling holes in appropriate places of the knee joint surfaces, then pulled through it.